KSHB-TV: Sports programming

 Under a six-year agreement, KSHB and KMCI replaced KCTV as the official broadcast partners of the Kansas City Chiefs in 2019, giving the stations exclusive rights to team programming, including preseason contests beginning in 2020, plus marketing opportunities.

 On November 6, 2013, Scripps announced a broadcasting agreement between KSHB/KMCI and Sporting Kansas City, which gave KMCI the local broadcast television rights to the Major League Soccer (MLS) club's regular season matches and its pre-game and post-game shows beginning with the team's 2014 season.
 The deal also allowed both stations the rights to carry team-focused specials during the regular season.
 The relationship between the Scripps stations and Sporting Kansas City continued through 2022, after which Apple assumed the rights, local and national, to all MLS teams.

 Non-news

 In September 2005, KSHB debuted a locally produced mid-morning talk show titled Kansas City Live.
 This show aired until January 2008 and was the first such program on the station since Kansas City Today, which aired between 1998 and 1999; despite making money, it was a casualty of the introduction of Later Today by NBC.
-The introduction of a fourth hour of Today in 2007 and a desire to add more newscast hours were reasons for the cancellation.
+The introduction of a fourth hour of Today in 2007 and a desire to add more newscast hours were reasons for the cancellation of Kansas City Live.

 From 2015 to 2018, the station aired Nichols at Night, a locally produced late-night talk show hosted by former KMBC-TV weather anchor Joel Nichols; he had joined the station a year before to present a revived Kansas City Live.